How rich is Harvard? It's bigger than the economies of 120 nations.

 With the war also playing out as a fight over the competing narratives that hold sway in Gaza and Israel, moneyed donors to elite U.S. schools have sought to use their financial clout to dictate the debate on university campuses.
 University of Pennsylvania President Liz Magill stepped down as president only days after hedge fund manager Ross Stevens, a graduate of the institution's Wharton business school, threatened to withdraw a $100 million donation following her congressional testimony last week in a hearing about antisemitism on college campuses.

 Harvard on Tuesday said that its president, Claudine Gay, who has also became a lightning rod in the controversy, will stay in office after getting support from the university's highest governing body and hundreds of faculty members.
-But she is likely to face tensions over the war
+But she is likely to face continuing pressure on and off campus as the conflict in Gaza rages on.

 Harvard's endowment in 2023